shaheerk1/shahirk48/README.md

 ---

-- 🔭 I’m currently working on a [My blog][website]!
-- 🌱 I’m currently learning Angular,React and some Bootstrap 🤣
+- 🌱 I’m currently learning React and Node 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Developers.
-- 🥅 2020 Goals: Getting a junior dev roll before dec-1
+- 🥅 Goals : Mastering the MERN stack
 - ⚡ Interested in : Designing & Digital Marketting

 ### Connect with me: